Methods

 “Brainstorming is a method design teams use to generate ideas to solve clearly defined design problems.
 They produce a vast array of ideas [and questions] and draw links between them to find potential solutions.”Interactive Design Foundation

-img: sketch of Information Architecture UX brainstorming in my notebook
+Camera snapshot of a sketch of Information Architecture UX brainstorming for Starsdance Mystery School's homepage in my notebook of graphic paper

 “Data on what works well or poorly on other sites saves you from implementing useless features and guides UX investments to features that your users need.” – Amy Schade (NN)